Tag Archive for: Home Staging for Resale

 If you’re searching for “Homes for Sale in Grand Junction” but also need to sell your current home, there’s one critical step many homeowners overlook—one that can make or break your move, whether you’re relocating locally, across the state, or from out of the country.
 I’m your go-to Grand Junction real estate agent referral connection, here to guide you every step of the way.
 Ask me about my Best Real Estate Agent Referral Service—designed for those who want real results, not hype!

-A Story That Inspired My Best Real Estate Agent Referral Service
+A Story About My Listing Agent Referral Service

 Paul Aspelin your Grand Junction Relocation Guide.
 Standing in front of his Toyota Tacoma in the Colorado National MonumentI was recently out looking at homes for sale in Grand Junction with an out-of-state relocation client.
 We walked into an $800,000 listing, and within minutes, the client asked me why I had sighed upon stepping into the home.
 I told them I would explain once we were back in the car.